 During a formal day of sesshin, services are performed in the morning, mid-day and evening.
 On a typical Saturday at the Hazy Moon, our morning practice period begins with services.

 Depending on the occasion or time of day, services chanted may include the Heart Sutra, the Identity of Relative and Absolute, one or more Dharanis, and the names of all ancestors in our lineage.
 Services are chanted to the accompaniment of a drumbeat and bells.
+Download a copy of our chant book for your use at home.

 Learning to perform various service positions is a natural part of one’s training at the Hazy Moon.